tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 ![](imgs/vr-filter.png)
 <br>*Server-side filter*

-Also, most of the **Inspect mode (Browse)** pages have a **Multi action** button, which provides access to various Trivy Report–specific actions, beside standard ones, like Clear sort/filters or Collapse all.
-As an example, in the case of Vulnerability Reports, as specific actions, we have Go to Detailed, Dependency tree and Compare.
+Also, most of the **Inspect mode (Browse)** pages have a **Multi action** button, which provides access to various Trivy Report–specific actions, beside standard ones, like `Clear sort/filters` or `Collapse all`.
+As an example, in the case of Vulnerability Reports, as specific actions, we have `Go to Detailed`, `Dependency tree` and `Compare`.

 > **Note:** A '⧉' icon next to a menu item indicates that the action will open in a new browser tab.